 - Open questions — the things that aren't resolved yet, the tensions worth sitting with

 Tell them explicitly: this is a first draft, not a final answer.
+Ask them to react — what's right, what's off, what's missing, what doesn't sound like them.
 Iterate until they read it and think: yes, that's me.
-Then tell them to save it to their Claude Project.
+That's when it's done.

 After the baseline is saved, invite them into goal setting: "Now that we know where you are, let's think about what you're working toward."